8 Steps When Starting Work With a New VA

 Tell them that they can’t disappear.

-One of the biggest challenges in outsourcing work is that the worker will sometimes simply disappear when things aren’t going well.
-Rather than express concerns or admit mistakes, the worker will stop sending daily emails, will cut off all communication, and then you’ll never hear from them again.
+One of the biggest challenges in outsourcing is that workers sometimes disappear when things go wrong.
+Rather than express concerns or admit mistakes, they stop sending daily emails, cut off communication, and vanish.

-You can’t let it happen.
+You can’t let this happen.
 Emphasize that disappearing isn’t an option.
-Work on building their trust so when they have a problem, they’ll come to you.
+Work on building trust so they’ll come to you when there’s a problem.

 3. Give your VA a first task.

-Once your VA begins working for you, don’t waste any time getting them started on a task.
-Your VA’s first task is an important one.
-It will show you what they are capable of and set the tone for your relationship.
+Once your VA starts, don’t waste time—give them a task.
+Their first assignment is important.
+It shows you what they’re capable of and sets the tone for your relationship.

-A simple first task might be a good way to ease your VA into his or her work.
+A simple task might ease your VA into their role.

 But a challenging one will:

-- whether they’ll ask for help when it’s needed.
+• test if they’ll ask for help when needed.

-When I give them an assignment, I acknowledge that the task I’m giving them is challenging but I want to see them try figuring things out.
-I also emphasize that they need to come to me for help when they get stuck—because I know they’ll get stuck at some point.
+I tell them the task is challenging and that I want to see them try to figure it out.
+I also make it clear they should ask for help when they get stuck—because I expect them to get stuck at some point.

 4. Set the right expectations

-If you expect your VA to be good, be the best boss possible.
-Provide adequate training and give consistent feedback.
-Your VA will appreciate this.
-And you’ll get out of this what you put in it.
+If you want your VA to be good, be a good boss.
+Train them well.
+Give consistent feedback.
+Filipinos appreciate this—and you’ll get out of the relationship what you put in.

-Filipinos often believe they are not good enough to do the work you’ve asked for or that they’re not qualified.
-If you don’t set the right expectations with your VA, they’ll want to do everything perfectly.
-When they can’t, they’ll get embarrassed and will simply stop talking to you.
-Make sure you explain clearly:
+Filipinos often feel they’re not good enough or qualified.
+If you don’t set clear expectations, they’ll try to do everything perfectly.
+And when they can’t, they’ll get embarrassed and stop communicating.

-Once your VA completes their task and you’re comfortable with their abilities, train them to add to their responsibilities.
-Eventually, your VA will know everything about your business.
+Once your VA is comfortable with basic tasks, train them to take on more.
+Eventually, they’ll know everything about your business.

 5. The daily email: a vital part of their job

-Of all the things I teach about outsourcing to the Philippines, few things are as important as this one.
-Once you hire a new VA, emphasize the non-negotiable daily email.
-It is vital to your VA’s success.
+Of all the things I teach about outsourcing, this one is essential.
+Once your VA is hired, emphasize the non-negotiable daily email.
+It’s vital to their success.

-Each day, your VA should send you an email where they address at least three things:
+Each day, they should email you three things:

 6. Make the first few weeks count